Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Round Top draped in Spring Snow.

-Round Top in Spring, South of the Meiss Roadless Area.
+Round Top in Spring, Outside of Meiss Roadless Area South of the Tahoe Basin.
 The PCT and TYT routes part company around Round Top.

 The Trails